 It actually took us longer to get back to our camp with all the rappels, about 3 hours and 32 minutes.
-I was most worried about descending the talus slope down to Bivouac saddle, after a fairly harrowing 2200 feet of the worst scree imaginable on Seven Fingered Jack two weeks before.
+I was most worried about descending the talus slope down to Bivouac saddle, after a harrowing 2200 feet of the worst scree imaginable on Seven Fingered Jack two weeks before.
 But this was fine.
 Mostly large talus and walkable dirt, and not nearly as steep as most of Seven Fingered Jack had been.
-It probably helped that it rained the day before, which made the dirt a little more sticky.
+The storm probably helped, because the rain made the dirt a little more sticky.

 While we were packing up camp, another group came by.
 They had turned around about 400 feet from the summit because they didn’t feel comfortable proceeding without a rope.
 The group had come from the trailhead that morning, which was crazy to me, but they live at some elevation.
 They had also run out of water, so we gave them some to tide them over and pointed out where the nearest water sources were on the descent.
 I also expressed surprise at how far they got without a rope.
 Internally, I thought it was kind of dumb to come all this way to climb what you know is class 5 and not bring a rope.
 At least bring equipment to rappel!

 Crossing the plateau on the descent seemed interminable.
 My tall and coordinated friends bounded over the boulders while I had to stop and think occasionally.
 The boulder hopping was really bothering my Achilles, since it requires putting a lot of stress on the tendon every time I balance on a boulder with my left foot.
 I occasionally lost sight of my friends and had to ask them to wait up.